CanSsever/qoder-deneme/frontend/expo-app/DEVELOPMENT_SETUP.md

 1. Verify the backend is running with `cd backend && make dev`
 2. Check that your LAN IP is correct
 3. Ensure Windows Firewall allows connections on port 8000
+4. Confirm that the Expo logs show the correct autodetected API URL
-4. Test connectivity by accessing `http://YOUR_LAN_IP:8000/healthz` from your mobile browser
+5. Test connectivity by accessing `http://YOUR_LAN_IP:8000/healthz` from your mobile browser
-5. Try using ngrok as an alternative
+6. Try using ngrok as an alternative

 ### Registration/Login Issues

 1. Ensure the backend database is set up: `make migrate`
 2. Check that the API is responding correctly by testing endpoints manually
-3. Verify your API_URL in the .env file matches your backend address
+3. Verify `EXPO_PUBLIC_API_URL` (if set) points to a reachable backend

 ## Development Workflow